kurtshuler/imac-5k-monitor-conversion/README.md

 ### Pink edge coloration on 2015 LG LM270QQ1 SD(B1) panels

-My panel does have the pink edge coloration that is common on LG LM270QQ1 SD(B1).
+My panel does have the pink edge coloration that is common on LG LM270QQ1 SD(B1) panels.
 This is explained in the Macrumors forum thread at https://forums.macrumors.com/threads/diy-5k-monitor-success.2253100/post-33552575.

+This defect does not occur with 2017 and later iMac moodels with LG LM270QQ1 SD(C1/D1/E1/F1) panels.

 My pink edges are visible when I have a white or gray background close the panel edges.
 They are like a pink translucent gradient, darkest at the far edges and disappearing about 2 cm in.
 Noticiable, but not a deal-killer for me.